figuren-theater/label-printing/README.md

 ## Standards and best-practices, this plugin follows

 - ✅ This project is licensed under the **GPL-3.0-or-later**, see the LICENSE file for details
-- ✅ WordPress Coding Standards
+- ✅ WordPress (Coding) Standards
    1. [PHP Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/php/) (Version 2….)
    2. [JavaScript Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/javascript/)
    3. [CSS Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/css/)
+   4. Constantly checked against the [Plugin-review guidelines](https://github.com/figuren-theater/label-printing/pull/47)
-- ✅ phpstan on level 9
+- ✅ phpstan on level 8
 - ❌ We have no unit-, integration- or e2e-tests in place, consider helping with a PR
 - ✅ We [keep a Changelog](https://keepachangelog.com/) in the CHANGELOG.md file.
 - ✅ We use git to control all code by version